QAFlag/qaflag.com/docs/core-concepts/suite.md

 }) {}
 ```

-We have define the suite with a relavant name and given it a title.
+We define the suite with a relavant class name and give it a title.
 However, this by itself will not accomplish anything meaningful.
-A suite really isn't worth anything until it contains one or more scenarios.
+A suite isn't worth anything until it contains one or more scenarios.

-There is a whole section on scenarios though, so jump to that when you're ready.
+There is a separate section on [scenarios](/docs/core-concepts/scenario), so jump to that when you're ready.

 ## Properties

+### title

 `title` is the only required property.
 The rest of these are optional:

-### `type`
+### type

 The most common property you'll want to set for your suite (besides title) is `type`.
 It will almost certainly make your life easier to do this for each suite.